saifalisew1508/Telegram-Mass-DM-Bot/README.md

-# Telegram-Mass-DM-Sendee-Bot Available At cheap rate $
+# Telegram-Mass-DM-Sender-Bot Available At cheap rate $

 Telegram Mass DM/PM/Message/Inbox Bot By Using Termux, Replit, Or any Terminal just Available at cheap price